No Free Passes: George Carlin Was An Equal Opportunity Offender

 Running the streets of New York City gave Carlin an insight that a person has to experience in order to understand.
 He was very tuned in to many of the social ills that he experienced in his youth and wanted to give them each a voice.

 Carlin did a stint in the U.S. Air Force as a young man and trained as a radar technician, which didn’t last long.
 During his short military career, Carlin had been disciplined many times including being court-martialed.
 Why did he join the American armed forces?
-Who knows, because he certainly wasn’t a fan.
+Who knows -- seems class clowns die hard.

 Although Carlin and Burns would part ways (professionally) not long after they hit California, they remained close, personal friends.
 George Carlin went on to forge his own way in entertainment history and this turned out to be no mistake.
 The 1960s proved to have been a very successful decade for the pop culture icon.